 Yes, to reward you for your hard work, SCOA is giving away shuttle rides.
 Send email to [email protected] and indicate which trail work day you will attend.
 Once we confirm your attendance, SCOA will count that towards a shuttle ride.
 Your first free shuttle ride requires 2 days.
 After that for every day you do trail work, you get 1 free shuttle ride.

 Please make sure you read the fine print because there are some restrictions and we don’t want you to be surprised.

 Does MWBA sanitize trails?

 No, MWBA’s focus is on sustainable trails.
 What does that mean?
 Sustainable trails are built to last and resist damage from heavy use, extreme weather and time.
 Sometimes this means moving rocks around to create better trail drainage to lessen the impact of flash flooding.
 Our local trails remain dry for most of the year but experience torrential rains that can rut and washout trails quickly.
 MWBA focuses on long-term maintenance.
-If you do feel like a trail has been santized, fear not, we ride in the San Gabriel Mountains.
+If you do feel like a trail has been sanitized, fear not, we ride in the San Gabriel Mountains.
 They grow on average an inch a year.
 Mother Nature has a way of keeping our trails rough and tumble even after a few rains.

 Can I just take a shovel on my own time and work on the trails?

 We know your intentions are good; however, it’s not a smart idea.
-The US Forest Service requires an “Memorandum of Understanding (MOU)” signed and approved before you do any trail work in the mountains.
-MWBA has an MOU, and understands the USFS requirements and restrictions for working as a trail volunteer.
-You will fall under the aegis of the MWBA MOU when you volunteer with us.
+The US Forest Service requires a Volunteer Service Agreement signed and approved before you do any trail work in the mountains.
+MWBA has a VSA, and understands the USFS requirements and restrictions for working as a trail volunteer.
+You will fall under the aegis of the MWBA VSA when you volunteer with us.